OCCUPATIONAL WELLNESS INSTITUTE

 WHAT IS PRE-INSTITUTIONAL WORK

-Pre-institutional works represent earlier exploratory,
+Pre-institutional works represent earlier (under Elysian Dream® 2022-2025)

-conceptual, or developmental contributions created
+exploratory, conceptual, or developmental contributions created prior to

-These works introduce emerging ideas and
+introduce emerging ideas and thematic exploration, reflect

-conceptual development, may contain
+early-stage conceptual development, may contain

-language or constructs later
+language or constructs later refined within

-structured analytical
+canonical structured analytical

 bodies of work.